 This is a good-looking Motorola DOCSIS 3.0 modem-router combo that features hardened plastic as the underlying structural material.
-The chassis is adequately ventilated and even makes way for a customary stand of sorts.
+The chassis is adequately ventilated and makes way for a customary stand.

 As far as dimensions are concerned, this device measures 8.6 x 9.1 x 2.6 inches.
 And yes, there are 7 front-facing LEDs in play to help you with status indications.
 Also, this combo assumes a vertical structure and weighs close to 1.7 pounds, which is still light compared to other combo devices such as the Arris G34 or Arris G36.